 Let’s evaluate and explore the implications in those statements.

 I have been told that I am wrong in attributing a pantheistic or panentheistic view to Tozer’s statements.
-Tozer has been dead for almost fifty years, so I cannot ask him for clarification – I can only go by the words he wrote in the context in which he used them and compare them with what others say.
+Tozer has been dead for over fifty years, so I cannot ask him for clarification – I can only go by the words he wrote in the context in which he used them and compare them with what others say.

 H. Wayne House has defined pantheism as: “1: The belief that God and the universe are one and the same thing.
 2: The belief that God is somehow diffused throughout the universe as its animating principle.”
 [Charts of World Religions.
 Grand Rapids: Zondervan, 2006, p, 320, emphasis added] House defines panentheism as: “The view that God is related to the world in a way similar to the way in which the human mind is related to the human body; thus the world is part of God, but God is more than the world, and they are dependent on each other.” [ibid.]